flipcamp/engagingstudents5/bibliography.md

 Forney, Kristine, Andrew Dell'Antonio, and Joseph Machlis.
 2016. [*The Enjoyment of Music: Essential Listening Edition.*](https://openlibrary.org/works/OL4466706W/The_Enjoyment_of_Music) Third edition.
 New York: W. W. Norton.

 Gawboy, Anna.
 2014. ["The Musical Opus as Opus: Organicist Analysis and the Hermetic Tradition."](http://www.ams-net.org/abstracts/2014-Milwaukee.pdf) Paper presented at the annual meeting of the Society for Music Theory, Milwaukee, WI.

+Goodman, Kathleen, and Ernest T. Pascarella. [“First-Year Seminars Increase Persistence and Retention: A Summary of the Evidence from How College Affects Students.”](https://www.aacu.org/publications-research/periodicals/first-year-seminars-increase-persistence-and-retention-summary) Association of American Colleges & Universities.

 Gosden, Stephen.
 2013. ["The ‘Technology Tools’ Session at FlipCamp Music Theory."](http://flipcamp.org/engagingstudents/gosden.html) *Engaging Students: Essays in Music Pedagogy* 1.